pandosme/privateCA/README.md

 # privateCA
-A docker-compose repository that provides a private Certificate Authority (CA) using OpenSSL with a Node-Red wrapper interface.
+A CA (Certificate Authority) built around OpenSSL with a Node-Red wrapper interface.

-The main purpose is to provide a CA with an API for other servers to automate certificat signing.
-The dashboard can be used for manually signing CSR (Certificate Signing Request).
-The Dashboard also provides a list of all issued certificates and also a tab for inspecting certificate information.
+The purpose for this CA is to provide a CA for educational and demonstration purposes.
+You may run it in a less critical production system if you take additional hardening precautions such as reduced exposure, adding authentication to Node-RED and use a strong passphrase for the CA.  After initializing the CA certificate and private key, the server provides a dashboard and API for signing CSR and requesting certificates (server or client) with private key or as P12.

 ## Prerequisite
 A Linux computer (Rasberry PI will do) with the following installed